unobatbayar/Program-a-day/README.md

-# prograg-a-day
+# program-a-day challenge
 # unobatbayar

-More complex programs will be made as we improve along the way, folders represent files of single program written using object-oriented design.
+We will add more complex programs as we improve along the way, folders represent files of single program written using object-oriented design.

                                                 Passgenerator